-Potential risks and complications of breast lift (mastopexy)
+Potential complications and risks of a face lift

 All operations carry potential complications and risks, and your consultant will ensure you are fully aware of all these before you commit to surgery.